New Bern, North Carolina: History

-After the January 1863 Emancipation Proclamation of U.S. President Abraham Lincoln, slaves within the Confederate States were declared free, but not those in the United States.
-His order carefully limited the Proclamation to those areas in insurrection, where civil government was not respected and his military authority, therefore, applied.
-Because of this proclamation, more freedmen came to the Trent River camp for protection.
-The Union Army appointed Horace James, a Congregational chaplain from Massachusetts, as the "Superintendent of Negro Affairs for the North Carolina District" on behalf of the Bureau of Refugees, Freedmen and Abandoned Lands.
-In addition to the Trent River camp, James supervised development of the offshore Roanoke Island Freedmen's Colony, which was intended to be self-supporting.
-Beginning in 1863, a total of nearly 4,000 freedmen from North Carolina enlisted in the U.S. Colored Troops to fight with the Union Army for their permanent freedom, including 150 men from the colony on Roanoke Island.

 Due to the continuous occupation by the Union Army, New Bern avoided some of the destruction of the war years.
-There was much social disruption because of the occupation and the thousands of freedmen camped near the city.
-Still, it recovered more quickly than many cities after the war.
-By the 1870s the lumber industry was developing as the chief part of New Bern's economy.
-Timber harvested could be sent downriver by the two nearby rivers.
-The city continued to be a center for freedmen, who created communities independent of white supervision: thriving churches, fraternal associations, and their own businesses.
-By 1877 the city had a majority-black population.
+Much social disruption occurred because of the occupation and the thousands of freedmen camped near the city.
+Whereas the 1860 Census had shown a population of 5,432 (of whom 3,072, or 57%, were black), the population had swollen by the end of the war to more than 20,000, mostly because of the influx of freedmen.
+Still, New Bern recovered more quickly than many cities after the war.
+By the 1870s, the lumber industry was developing as the chief part of New Bern's economy.
+Timber harvested could be sent down the two nearby rivers.
+The city continued to be a center for freedmen, who created communities independent of white supervision, thriving churches, fraternal associations, and their own businesses.
+By 1877, the city had a majority-black population.